 |

 Located on the mainland overlooking the Revillagigedo Channel about 6 miles north of the Canadian border, within the Misty Fjords National Monument (part of theTongass National Forest).
-Accessible only by boat or float plane; best seen on air tours from Ketchikan.
 The original station was completed in 1904.
-The current station dates from 1935 and was automated in 1969. forest ARLHS # ALK-012
+The current station dates from 1935 and was automated in 1969. forest (G 6002) ARLHS # ALK-012

 Photo courtesy US Coast Guard [uscg] |